Sustainability - A Sustainable History

 - Reflective White Roofs: White roofs prevent 80% of sunlight from heating the city air and atmosphere, directly reducing the earth's temperature and reducing energy consumption from heating and cooling buildings

-- Sustainable Construction: Conaton, Smith, Fenwick and the Central Utility Plant have been built to LEED Silver standards.
+- Sustainable Construction: Conaton, Smith, Justice and the Central Utility Plant have been built to LEED Silver standards.